Lena Headey: Rise to prominence (2005–2010)

-Headey found much wider recognition when she starred with Matt Damon and Heath Ledger in Terry Gilliam's adventure fantasy film The Brothers Grimm (2005), as Angelika, whose woodsman father was transformed into a werewolf by the Evil Queen.
-She was drawn to the "tomboy" nature of her character, about which she stated: "She lives and grows up and survives in the forest.
+Headey found much wider recognition when she starred with Matt Damon and Heath Ledger in Terry Gilliam's adventure fantasy film The Brothers Grimm (2005) as Angelika, whose woodsman father was transformed into a werewolf by the Evil Queen.
+She was drawn to the character's "tomboy" nature, about which she said: "She lives and grows up and survives in the forest.
 Terry and I talked about how her instincts are almost animalistic and she can see 360 degrees around her.
 She is aware of what is going on.
 That is how she is grounded.
 She is of the earth".
 The Brothers Grimm received mixed reviews and made US$105.3 million worldwide.

 In 2005, Headey also starred with actress Piper Perabo in the films The Cave and Imagine Me & You.
-The horror film The Cave saw the actress play a member of a group of divers who become trapped in an underwater cave network.
-While critical response was negative, the film managed to turn a profit at the box office.
+The horror film The Cave had the actress play a member of a group of divers who become trapped in an underwater cave network.
+While critical response was negative, the film made a profit at the box office.
 In the romantic dramedy Imagine Me & You, she took on the role of a woman who falls in love at first sight with a newlywed bride who reciprocates her feelings; the newlywed struggles with whether to remain in a passionless marriage to a sweet husband, or pursue her electric connection to Headey's character Luce.
-The film, which Commonsense Media called "charming", "quirky" and "witty", found a limited release in theaters, but Mick LaSalle from the San Francisco Chronicle stated that the actress "has a forthright, irresistible appeal and a face and especially a smile that suggest intelligence, integrity and lots of fun".
+The film, which Commonsense Media called "charming", "quirky", and "witty", found a limited release in theaters, but Mick LaSalle from the San Francisco Chronicle stated that the actress "has a forthright, irresistible appeal and a face and especially a smile that suggest intelligence, integrity, and lots of fun".